 The outdoor clothing on sale at Kuhl is invariably top quality and is probably the most stylish outerwear on the market at the moment.

-If you’re looking for a one-stop shop outdoor clothing brand, Kathmandu will sort you out.
-This brand has virtually everything you could ever need, from snow boots to sleeping bags to rain covers for your luggage.
+If you’re looking for a one-stop shop outdoor clothing brand, Kathmandu has what you need.
+Originally from New Zealand, this brand has virtually everything you could ever need, from snow boots to sleeping bags to rain covers for your luggage.

 Another well-known outdoor clothing brand, Patagonia distinguishes itself in this sector with its commitment to saving the environment.
 The brand’s new ReCircle line contains clothing made from renewable wood and recycled cotton scraps.
 This means you can shop for and wear your new gear guilt-free.